-“Gratefulnesse”- A Poem of Thanksgiving & A Recipe
+“Gratefulness”- A Poem of Thanksgiving and a Recipe

 This is my favorite Thanksgiving poem, and if you have been with me for many years, you know that you’ll receive it each year as my Thanksgiving “article.”
 It is a poem of grace and beauty, and I hope you enjoy it as much as I do.

 Thou that hast given so much to me,

 Give one thing more, a grateful heart.

 And says, If he in this be crossed,

 All thou hast given him heretofore

 But thou didst reckon, when at first